ATC & FOMA Grand Pavilion runway

-In collaboration with the Australian Turf Club, Fabrics of Multicultural are proud to launch four exclusive Capsule Collections from leading regional and Greater Western Sydney designers.
-Witness an exciting runway show on Saturday 31st October, 11.30 - 3.00PM as part of Greater Western Sydney’s pinnacle spring race, The Golden Eagle Day.
-Taking place at Rosehill Gardens Grand Pavilion venue, guests will be treated to a luxurious three course lunch with a spectacular view of the racecourse.
-Secure your ticket today and watch on as diversity of our creative sector is celebrated and strengthened.
+For the first time ever, Australian Turf Club collaborated with Fabrics of Multicultural to support the creative sector and successfully launched four exclusive Capsule Collections from leading regional and Greater Western Sydney designers.
+Audiences, witnessed an exciting runway show on Saturday 31st October as part of Greater Western Sydney’s pinnacle spring race, The Golden Eagle Day.
+Guests were treated to a luxurious three course lunch with a spectacular views of the racecourse and a stunning array of diverse designs on the FOMA runway.
+Imagery and footage here.

 Anjilla Seddeqi is an Australian designer of Afghan heritage.
 She arrived in Sydney, Australia in 1989 with her family seeking refuge from war torn Afghanistan.